Religion of the Shang dynasty: Early to Late Shang

 By the final years of the Shang, the nature of Shang religion had changed significantly.
 The high god Di and nature spirits frequently appeared in divinations during Wu Ding's reign, but were rarely mentioned during the last reigns when ancestors became dominant.
 The Shang also switched their worship between the Former Lords, such as Huang Yin – whose cult was prevalent during the reign of Wu Ding – being replaced by Yi Yin during the reign of Wu Yi.
 (Note: Some scholars such as Qiu Xigui, however, takes Huang Yin and Yi Yin to be identical spirits.)
 The period of Di Yi and Di Xin likely witnessed significant secularisation, with humans increasingly believed to be able to control the world without the need for Di and the spirits.

-Decades after Zu Jia's reign, the five-ritual sacrificial cycle seemed to fall into disuse, or it was still practised but no longer recorded.
+During these final decades, the five-ritual sacrificial cycle seemed to fall into disuse, or it was still practised but no longer recorded.
 Possibly during this time, a new sacrificial schedule began to be employed.
-Later during the last Shang reigns, the king acted as the sole diviner.
-Divination topics of this period were largely confined to royal hunts and cyclical sacrifices, with other concerns virtually abandoned.
+Divination also changed, with the king acting as the sole diviner, and topics almost virtually confined to royal hunts and cyclical sacrifices.
 These divinations tended to be optimistic and were not likely to request actions from ancestors, suggesting that the Shang changed their beliefs about the ability of the living to communicate with spirits through divination.

-Continuation by the Zhou dynasty
+Continuation under the Zhou dynasty

 Western Zhou gui with taotie, late 11th – early 10th centuries BC – Freer-Sackler Galleries, Smithsonian Institution, Washington, D.C.